zx90316/Website-Publishing-Assistant/README_EN.md

 4. Multiple servers can be added; select and click "Remove" to delete or "Edit" to modify
 5. Click "Test Connection" to verify server connectivity

+#### 1.4 Configure SMTP Email Notifications
+1. Switch to the "SMTP Settings" tab
+2. Configure SMTP server information:
+   - **SMTP Server**: Mail server address (e.g., smtp.gmail.com)
+   - **SMTP Port**: Server port number (default 587)
+   - **Username**: Email account
+   - **Password**: Email password or app password
+   - **Use TLS**: Enable TLS encryption (recommended)
+3. Click "Save SMTP Settings" to save configuration
+4. Click "Test SMTP Connection" to verify mail server connectivity

+**Google Gmail Setup Instructions**:
+If using Gmail, follow these steps:
+1. Enable "2-Step Verification" for your Google account
+2. Go to Google Account Settings → Security → App passwords
+3. Generate a new app password (16-character alphanumeric combination)
+4. Enter the app password in the "Password" field, not your Google account password
+5. SMTP Settings:
+   - SMTP Server: `smtp.gmail.com`
+   - SMTP Port: `587`
+   - Use TLS: `Enabled`

+**Common Error Troubleshooting**:
+- Ensure Gmail address format is correct (e.g., user@gmail.com)
+- Enter app password without spaces (16 consecutive characters)
+- If you get "Username and Password not accepted" error:
+  1. Check that 2-Step Verification is enabled
+  2. Generate a new app password
+  3. Confirm you're using the app password, not your regular password

+#### 1.5 Configure Notification Recipients
+1. In the "Notification Recipients Management" area
+2. Enter recipient email address in the text field
+3. Click "Add Recipient" button
+4. Multiple recipients can be added; select and click "Remove Recipient" to delete
+5. Select a specific recipient and click "Send Test Email" to test email functionality

 ### 2. Publishing Operations

 #### 2.1 Immediate Publishing